This is a transcription of an audio lecture from Gnostic Psychology, a course originally given live at the Chicagoland Gnostic Academy:

 Instructor: The foundation is concentration, ethics, renunciation.
 Without concentration we can't meditate.
 And this is the failure of many practitioners and schools: they try to meditate for twenty years but have no experiences, because they do not maintain purity in their mind, heart and actions; the sins of body, speech and mind.

 Audience: They're meditating but haven't established concentration practice, whereby they could focus completely?

-Speaker: Basically what we want in meditation is to sit for however long and to not forget that we're meditating.
-This is described in the diagram of the Nine Stages of Meditative Concentration in Tibetan Buddhism.
+Instructor: Basically what we want in meditation is to sit for however long and to not forget that we're meditating.
+This is described in the diagram of the Nine Stages of Meditative Concentration in Tibetan Buddhism, or Calm Abiding: the Stages of Serenity.
 We find this diagram throughout the Tibetan Buddhist monasteries.
 It has been used and taught by all the great Tibetan Buddhist masters.
 Therefore this really emphasizes its importance.

 Here we see a monk chasing after a wild elephant.
 The elephant is the mind.
 In the beginning it is chaotic, running all over the place, without control, but eventually through his tools, a rope and a hook, representing mindfulness, restraint, concentration, he is able to calm it down, until reaching the stage where the elephant is becoming more white instead of gray, indicating he is becoming more pure and docile.
 The monk finally reaches the point where the mind is subdued, and then Samadhi or mystical experience occurs, he is flying.